Skeptics claim that homeopathy only works because of the placebo effect, but what about animals (and babies) who have no clue they are given a remedy?

 Apis mellifica – works great for bee stings and other insect bites.
 Give every 20 minutes until swelling and pain are gone.

 Arnica – good for general pain, stiffness due to overexertion, soreness and musculoskeletal injuries.
-Can also be given after the animal has been traumatized to calm them down.
+Can also be given after a traumatic experience to calm them down.
 We have also used Bryonia for severe pain from an injury.

 Arsenicum album – vomiting and/or diarrhea, especially if caused by food poisoning, consumption of garbage or toxic chemicals, etc. Give every 30 minutes until symptoms disappear.
 This remedy may also help animals who are anxious and restless, afraid to be alone and fearful of strangers.

 Borax (not to be confused with the powder) – excellent for fear of thunderstorms and fireworks.
 Can be given in advance (approaching storm, etc.) to prevent fear.

 Calendula – can be used both as an oral remedy and external ointment – for skin infections, scrapes and wounds.
 Apply the ointment or give the remedy orally.
 You can also purchase a tincture and dilute 1/10 to wash cuts and wounds.

 Carbo vegetabilis is made from charcoal and used for gas and bloating.
 It also works for weakness, shock and general exhaustion.

 Hepar sulphur – treats painful abscesses anywhere on the body, including infected anal glands.